 Railway tunnels built more than one hundred years ago as pioneering achievements have significantly influenced our knowledge.
 However, today these structures often do not comply with current regulations.
 Therefore, these structures need refurbishment in order to meet these regulations.
 Also, the use of new or different rolling stock might demand higher clearance profiles or the implementation of higher standards for passenger rescue and evacuation.
 Last but not least, during the planning phase, considering that construction works have to be carried out under continuous operation, is a must.

-Complex from planning to maintenance
+Project management from planning to maintenance

 We have gathered our knowledge by building underground railways all around the world and deepened it by closely co-operating with research groups and the industry.
 This enables us to select the right technology for the particular local requirements.